billsix/cprogrammingbook/doc/08-Specialized.rst

 As the example shows, it is possible to take the address of a constant object, generate a pointer to a non-constant, then use the new pointer.
-This is an error in your program and results in undefined behaviour.
+This is an error in your program and results in undefined behavior.

 The main intention of introducing const objects was to allow them to be put into read-only store, and to permit